yapweijun1996/AI-Code-Editor-v14/README.md

     *   From the menu, select **[2] Start Server**.
 This will launch the application using `pm2`.

 4.  **Access the Application**:
-    *   Open your web browser (e.g., Chrome, Edge) and navigate to **`http://localhost:3000`**.
+    *   Open your web browser (e.g., Chrome, Edge) and navigate to **`http://localhost:3333`**.

 The management scripts also provide options to **stop**, **restart**, and **monitor** the server, as well as **enable/disable auto-startup** on system reboot.

 ### Configuration

-1.  **Add API Keys**:
+1.  **Configure AI Provider**:
-    *   In the AI Chat panel, expand the "API Key Settings" section.
+    *   In the AI Chat panel, click the "Settings" gear icon to open LLM Settings
+    *   Choose your preferred provider tab (Gemini, OpenAI, or Ollama)
-    *   Enter one or more Google Gemini API keys, separated by new lines.
+    *   **For Gemini**: Enter one or more API keys (separate by new lines for automatic rotation)
+    *   **For OpenAI**: Enter your OpenAI API key and select your preferred model
+    *   **For Ollama**: Configure your local Ollama instance URL and model name
-    *   Click "Save Keys".
-The keys are stored securely in your browser's IndexedDB.
+    *   Click "Save Settings" - all keys are stored securely in your browser's IndexedDB

+2.  **Select AI Model**:
+    *   **Gemini**: Choose from Gemini 2.5 Pro, 2.5 Flash, 2.5 Flash Lite, or legacy 1.5 models
+    *   **OpenAI**: Select from GPT-4.1, GPT-4o, o1-preview, o1-mini, or other available models
+    *   **Ollama**: Configure your locally-hosted model (e.g., Llama 3, Code Llama)

-2.  **Open a Project**:
+3.  **Open a Project**:
-    *   Click the "Open Project Folder" button.
+    *   Click the "Open Project Folder" button
-    *   Select a local directory to work with.
-The application will remember this folder for future sessions.
+    *   Select a local directory to work with - the application will remember this folder for future sessions

 ---